 We no longer live in a world where only the actual firing of weapons represents a sufficient challenge to a nation's security to constitute maximum peril.
 Nuclear weapons are so destructive and ballistic missiles are so swift, that any substantially increased possibility of their use or any sudden change in their deployment may well be regarded as a definite threat to peace.
-109

 In this respect, Kennedy is challenging the traditional notions of imminence and aggressive action on which much of the just war tradition is based.
 In this new world, a state can not wait for the missile to be fired to take action.
-However, since the Kennedy Administration believed that the Soviets had deployed the missiles in Cuba for offensive purposes, and aggressive act by the Soviet Union.
+However, since the Kennedy Administration believed that the Soviets had deployed the missiles in Cuba for offensive purposes, any action taken by the United States was in response to an aggressive act by the Soviet Union.
 While this aspect was clear to the members of the ExCom, it was important to them that the American people see the situation the same way.